solana-labs/solana/book/src/implemented-proposals/durable-tx-nonces.md

 failed transaction replay, runtime modifications are necessary.

 Any transaction failing the usual `check_hash_age` validation will be tested for a Durable Transaction Nonce.
-This specifics of this test are undecided, some
-options:

-  1) Require that the `Nonce` instruction be the first in the transaction
+This is signaled by including a `NonceAdvance` instruction as the first instruction in the transaction.
-    * + No ABI changes
-    * + Fast and simple
-    * - Sets a precedent that may lead to incompatible instruction combinations
-  2) Blind search for a `Nonce` instruction over all instructions in the transaction
-    * + No ABI changes
-    * - Potentially slow
-  3) [2], but guarded by a transaction flag
-    * - ABI changes
-    * - Wire size increase
-    * + We'll probably end up with some sort of flags eventually anyway

-Current prototyping will use [1].
-If it is determined that a Durable Transaction Nonce is in use, the runtime will take the following actions to validate the
+If the runtime determines that a Durable Transaction Nonce is in use, it will take the following additional actions to validate the transaction:
-transaction:

   1) The `NonceAccount` specified in the `Nonce` instruction is loaded.
   2) The `NonceState` is deserialized from the `NonceAccount`'s data field and